- YOUTUBE, EMAIL;

 Non-Government Grants

 Once students have exhausted the available Federal and state supported grants, they may wish to look to other sources for financial assistance.
 Many grants for college-bound students can be found in the private sector.
 Corporations and professional associations often offer grants for deserving students who are pursuing degrees in fields closely allied to that business or organization.
 College grants can also be found through religious organizations, as well as clubs and associations dedicated to community service.
-These grant programs may have very specific eligibility requirements, but they do offer substantial financial assistance to those students who meet the necessary criteria.
+These grant programs may have very specific eligibility requirements, but they do offer substantial financial assistance to those students who meet the necessary criteria.Colleges and universities can also be prime sources for grants.
+Often, colleges will be given private endowments from individuals and businesses for the purpose of providing financial aid to deserving students.
+Again, privately endowed grants and scholarships tend to have highly specific eligibility requirements, and may target certain portions of the population such as women or minorities.
+They may also be dedicated to students pursuing degrees in specific fields or disciplines.

 Students searching for non-government funded college grants should begin by combining their status as a student (undergraduate or graduate), their field of interest and their personal background (minority status, gender, etc).
 Many grant programs can be found with a focused search of the internet, or through the financial aid offices of colleges and universities.
-This can be time consuming, but the rewards can be substantial.college grants
+This can be time consuming, but the rewards can be substantial.

 Grant Categories

 Some college grant programs are open to all students regardless of background or field of study.
 These are considered General Grants, and typically are decided according to financial need and academic performance.
 A great number of college grants, however, are designed to target specific portions of the population or students pursuing particular degrees or career paths.
-These can be broken down into the following categories.
+These can be broken down into the following categories.As with all college grants, funding may be provided by a variety of sources, including state governments, professional associations, corporations, colleges and universities.

 Popular Student-Specific Grants

 The width and breadth of the student population in the United States continues to grow and change as more and more students head to college to improve their education and professional opportunities.
 The American collegiate population is made up of a diverse array of students of all types and backgrounds.
 Grants for college-bound students are often designed to benefit specific types of students, and to address their particular financial needs.
-The most common student-specific grant programs fall into the following categories.
+The most common student-specific grant programs fall into the following categories.- Non-traditional

-• Low-income and culturally disadvantaged
+- Low-income and culturally disadvantaged

-• Military and their dependents
+- Military and their dependents

 Non-traditional Students

 The traditional model of a college-bound student is beginning to change.
 While the majority of college students are still newly minted high school graduates, more and more adult learners are headed to colleges and universities across the country.
 Some may be returning to school to finish degrees that were interrupted by work and family commitments, while others may be attending college for the first time for training courses to help them achieve greater success in the national workforce.
-Non-traditional students include single parents, displaced workers, returning military veterans and adults seeking new career opportunities.
+Non-traditional students include single parents, displaced workers, returning military veterans and adults seeking new career opportunities.Grants for non-traditional students are sponsored by variety of different sources, including state and local governments, corporations, advocacy groups and professional associations.
+These programs provide vital financial assistance to those non-traditional students who are looking to improve their lives, and the lives of their families, through higher education.

 Low Income and Disadvantaged Students

 Most college grants are designed to address the needs of students who are facing a financial shortfall in their college funding.
 That being said, a wide range of grant programs are dedicated to providing financial aid to students in more extreme circumstances.
 Grants for low-income students are specifically designed to address the financial needs of students from economic or socially disadvantaged backgrounds.
-Typically, these programs will be sponsored by state and Federal governments, advocacy groups and charitable foundations.
+Typically, these programs will be sponsored by state and Federal governments, advocacy groups and charitable foundations.In addition to grants dedicated to the economically disadvantaged, there are a wide range of grant programs designed to target the needs of students with both physical and mental disabilities.
+Grants for students with disabilities help to increase college accessibility to students facing a wide range of personal challenges, including blindness, hearing impairment, autism, and decreased mobility due to physical impairment.
+Disabled students looking for grants to help them pay for college should begin their search by focusing on advocacy groups and charitable foundations dedicated to the needs of people with their particular disability.

 Grants for Military Students and Families

 One of the most significant sources of grants for college is the United State’s Armed Forces.
 Education grants from the military help enlisted service-members, their spouses and their dependent children, find the resources they need to pay for college.
 Each branch of the military, including the army, navy, air force and marines, provides financial aid programs to benefit their service-members.
-Military sponsored grants are also offered to the children and spouses of service-members who have been killed, or disabled, in the line of duty.
+Military sponsored grants are also offered to the children and spouses of service-members who have been killed, or disabled, in the line of duty.While military sponsored grant programs offer valuable financial assistance, it should be noted that they are only available to enlisted members of the armed services.
+Serving one’s country in a military capacity is a noble and honorable choice, but it should not be made lightly.
+Students considering military sponsored financial aid for college should be certain that they fully understand their obligations as enlisted personnel in the U.S. Armed Forces.

 Subject-Specific Grants

 Many grant programs are dedicated to the needs of students pursuing specific degrees, and with specific career goals.
 Typically, these programs are designed to encourage and support those students who are pursuing professional careers in high need fields such as science, mathematics, healthcare, and education.
-These subject specific grants are sponsored by a variety of sources, including Federal and state governments, corporations and professional associations.
+These subject specific grants are sponsored by a variety of sources, including Federal and state governments, corporations and professional associations.The STEM Subjects

 There is currently a national push to encourage students to pursue degrees in science, technology, engineering and mathematics.
 The United States is currently falling behind in the number of students graduating with professional degrees in the STEM fields.
 Consequently, grants have become more abundant for students pursuing studies in these fields.
-These grant programs are typically sponsored by Federal agencies, state governments and professional associations.
+These grant programs are typically sponsored by Federal agencies, state governments and professional associations.Healthcare

 Many regions of the country are currently experiencing critical shortages in licensed healthcare personnel.
 Nurses, nurse practitioners, and primary care physicians are all in great demand across the country.
 Grant programs, supported by both public and private sources, have been put into place to encourage students to pursue careers in the healthcare industry.
-Many of these grants are award-for-service programs, and recipients will be required to serve a predetermined time of service in a high need medical facility, or under-served urban or rural community.
+Many of these grants are award-for-service programs, and recipients will be required to serve a predetermined time of service in a high need medical facility, or under-served urban or rural community.Teachers

 The American school system, like the healthcare system, is also experiencing a critical shortage of qualified professionals.
 Teachers are in great demand, particularly in historically under-served communities.
 Grants for educators are available from a variety of sources, including professional teaching associations, private endowments, and state governments.
 Many of these programs, particularly those supported by state governments, are award-for-service programs.
-Recipients will be required to sign a contract agreeing to a term of service teaching at a high need school, or in an under-served community.
+Recipients will be required to sign a contract agreeing to a term of service teaching at a high need school, or in an under-served community.A Note on Grant-For-Service Programs

 Many grants dedicated to specific career paths are, in fact, award-for-service programs.
 These programs perform two functions; they give much needed financial aid to talented students pursuing careers in high need fields, and they help to secure and retain talented professionals in communities that are experiencing critical manpower shortages.
 Students entering into a grant-for-service program should understand that they are agreeing to a binding contract, and will be obligated to fulfill all the of the particulars of that contract.
-Students who fail to meet their award-for-service obligations will find that their grants will revert to standard student loans, and they will be expected to repay all monies received plus interest.
+Students who fail to meet their award-for-service obligations will find that their grants will revert to standard student loans, and they will be expected to repay all monies received plus interest.Degree Level Specific Grants

 Undergraduate Grants

 Grants for undergraduate students are a large part of the financial aid landscape.
 These programs may provide general grant funding for students pursuing any number of degrees, or they may be specific to undergraduates enrolled in science, mathematics or engineering courses.
-Grants for undergraduate students are available from Federal and state governments, colleges and universities, corporations and professional associations.
+Grants for undergraduate students are available from Federal and state governments, colleges and universities, corporations and professional associations.Graduate and Doctoral Students

 Grants for doctoral candidates and graduate students are highly competitive, and focus on the financial needs of students engaged in research to complete their high level degrees.
 These grants are often referred to as fellowships, and are typically sponsored by colleges and universities as a way of bringing the best and brightest graduate students to their campuses.
 Unlike the more traditional undergraduate grants, these programs place a great amount of weight on academic achievement.
 Financial need is a secondary consideration.
-Grants for graduate and doctoral students are typically high dollar awards, and will include funds for research related travel and stipends for living expenses.
+Grants for graduate and doctoral students are typically high dollar awards, and will include funds for research related travel and stipends for living expenses.Minority Specific Grants

 Many grant programs exist to serve the needs of minority groups who have a history of being under-represented in the American higher education system.
 While great strides have been made over the last few decades, more work needs to be done to expand and diversify the American collegiate student body.
-Grants for minorities, and for women, are sponsored by a variety of sources, including state and Federal governments, professional associations, corporations, colleges, universities, charitable foundations and advocacy groups.
+Grants for minorities, and for women, are sponsored by a variety of sources, including state and Federal governments, professional associations, corporations, colleges, universities, charitable foundations and advocacy groups.Grants for African American Students

 African-American students will find a wide range of grants designed to help them pursue their dreams of a college education.
 For too long African-Americans were under-represented in the halls of academia.
 But with the help of publicly and privately funded grant programs, they are beginning to take their rightful place on college campuses across the country.
-Over the last decade, the number of African-Americans graduating with a four-year degree has risen sharply, and dedicated grant programs for African-American students are helping more and more students of color pursue their dreams of a higher education.
+Over the last decade, the number of African-Americans graduating with a four-year degree has risen sharply, and dedicated grant programs for African-American students are helping more and more students of color pursue their dreams of a higher education.Hispanic Students

 Hispanics are now the fastest growing minority population in the United States.
 Unfortunately, the rise in population numbers is not yet adequately reflected in the number of college-bound Hispanic students.
 This is beginning to change, however, and the availability of dedicated college grants for Hispanic students is on the rise.
 Grants for Hispanic students are supported by charitable foundations and advocacy groups, as well as by corporations and professional associations dedicated to diversifying the American workforce.
-Hispanic students will find a large number of grants designed to encourage them to pursue specific career paths, with an emphasis on science, mathematics and technology.
+Hispanic students will find a large number of grants designed to encourage them to pursue specific career paths, with an emphasis on science, mathematics and technology.Native American Students

 Grants for Native American students may be less prevalent than those for other minorities, but they are beginning to become more plentiful.
 State governments, advocacy groups and private endowments support a growing number of grants dedicated to helping Native-Americans pursue a college education.
 Many of these programs target members of specific Native-American tribes, and students will be required to present documentary evidence of their American Indian heritage.
-A large number of grants for Native-American students are career-specific, with an emphasis on healthcare, education, science and technology.
+A large number of grants for Native-American students are career-specific, with an emphasis on healthcare, education, science and technology.Asian American Students

 Asian-Americans are one of the fastest growing ethnic populations in the United States.
 While Asian immigrants have been part of the American workforce for more than a hundred years, they have been historically under-represented in mainstream colleges and universities.
 That is beginning to change, and more Asian-American students are headed to college than ever before.
 For many, they may be the first in their family to pursue a college education.
 Grants for Asian-American students are supported by a variety of charitable foundations, corporations and private endowments.
-Like many grants dedicated to the financial needs of minority students, many grants for Asian-Americans place a particular emphasis on specific career paths, including science, technology, education and journalism.
+Like many grants dedicated to the financial needs of minority students, many grants for Asian-Americans place a particular emphasis on specific career paths, including science, technology, education and journalism.Grants for Women

 Women make up 51% of the population of the United States, yet are still considered a minority.
 While the numbers may prove that women are a majority of the American populace, they unfortunately remain under-represented on most mainstream college campuses across the country.
 Private women’s colleges have a long history of providing solid educations with an emphasis on career self-sufficiency.
-But the need for greater diversity at mainstream colleges and universities still remains, as does the need to diversify the American workforce.
+But the need for greater diversity at mainstream colleges and universities still remains, as does the need to diversify the American workforce.Many organizations, professional associations and advocacy groups have developed a wide range of grants designed to help women take their rightful place in America’s halls of higher education.
+Grant programs for women are designed to encourage female students to pursue degrees, and careers, in a wide range of fields in which they have been historically under-represented.
+Education grants for women typically focus on disciplines in need of greater diversity, such as science, mathematics, technology and business.

 Grants provide much needed financial support for students of all types, and from a variety of diverse backgrounds.
 For many students, education grants mean the difference between achieving their college dreams and having those dreams deferred.
 Students should make the search for college grants a priority when preparing for college.
 Before considering any high cost college loans, students should investigate the many and varied grant opportunities that may be available to them.